As season's end nears, no surprise by league's top rookie

 Previous ranking: 3

 The Broncos have asked Chubb to hold the edge in the run game, and he has dropped into coverage from time to time as well.
 He has usually been assignment-sound in all he has been told to do, and he continues to impact things in the rush.
-He needs 2.5 sacks in the last two games to tie Jevon Kearse’s rookie record set in 1999.
+He needs 2.5 sacks in the final two games to tie Jevon Kearse’s rookie record set in 1999.

 4. QB Baker Mayfield, Cleveland Browns